hyperledger/indy-hipe/text/agent-protocols/README.md

 # Tutorial
 [tutorial]: #tutorial

-This HIPE introduces a protocol for discussing agent capabilities.
-The identifier for the message family used by this protocol is `agcap`, and the fully qualified URI for its definition is:
+This HIPE introduces a protocol for discussing the protocols an agent can handle.
+The identifier for the message family used by this protocol is `agprot`, and the fully qualified URI for its definition is:

-    did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/agcap/1.0
+    did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/agprot/1.0

+You might wonder about a broader formulation -- agent *features* or *capabilities* instead of agent *protocols*.
+The reason we're protocol-focused here is that the only way agent features manifest to a remote party is via a message-exchanging protocol.
+While agents might have interesting private features, no remote party has a need to know about them unless they influence protocols in some way.

 ### Roles

-There are two roles in the `agcap` protocol: `requester` and `responder`.
-The requester asks the responder about its capabilities, and the responder answers.
+There are two roles in the `agprot` protocol: `requester` and `responder`.
+The requester asks the responder about the protocols it supports, and the responder answers.
 Each role uses a single message type.
 This is a classic two-step request~response interaction.

 ### `request` Message Type

-An `agcap/request` message looks like this:
+An `agprot/request` message looks like this:

 [![request](request.png)](request.json)

 The `query` field is a regular expression and could be quite complex.
-Often, however, it will be used as shown here, to identify a message family with just the version portion wildcarded.
+Often, however, it will be used as shown here, to identify a protocol (message family) with just the version portion wildcarded.
 The regex must match the entire name of a protocol family, from beginning to end.
 In other words, what you put in the regex has an implicit `^` at the beginning and `$` at the end.

-Reuqest messages say, "Please tell me what your capabilities are with respect to the protocols embodied in message families that match this regex."
+Reuqest messages say, "Please tell me what your capabilities are with respect to the protocols with message family identifiers that match this regex."
 This particular example asks if another agent knows any 1.x versions of the [tictactoe protocol](x).